 |number||-||The number to be converted into a text string.|

-In the spreadsheet below, the Excel Fixed Function is used to convert the number 5123.591 into text, rounded to different numbers of decimal places.
+The following spreadsheet shows the Excel Fixed Function, used to convert the number 5123.591 into text, rounded to different numbers of decimal places.

 Note that, in cell A1 of the above spreadsheet, the [decimals] argument is omitted from the Fixed function, so the default value of 2 is used.

-Further details of the Excel Fixed function are provided on the Microsoft Office website.
+For further details of the Excel Fixed function, see the Microsoft Office website.

 If you get an error from the Excel Fixed Function, this is likely to be the #VALUE! error: